Description

 Also consider the Optovue RTVue-100 OCT with Anterior Module — refurbished SD-OCT with anterior segment imaging at $12,500.

 Questions about the Zeiss Cirrus 4000?
-Contact us — we’ll confirm the software version and provide sample scan images on request.
+Contact us — we will confirm the software version and provide sample scan images on request.